hathibelagal-dev/instantpolyglot/docs/eng/Oromo.md

 Oromo has a rich tradition of proverbs and sayings that encapsulate cultural wisdom and values.
 Here are some examples:

 1. **Harmeen ilmoo ishee hin nyaattu.**
-   (A mother doesn't eat her child.)
+   (A mother doesn’t eat her child.)
    Meaning: A mother always protects her children.

 2. **Nama wajjin nyaatte hin nyaatin.**
-   (Don't eat the person you've eaten with.)
+   (Don’t eat the person you've eaten with.)
-   Meaning: Don't betray those who have shared with you.
+   Meaning: Don’t betray those who have shared with you.

 3. **Harka kennaa fi fudhaa lagatu.**
    (Hands that give and take cross rivers.)